neighbortrader/FoodBoardApp/README.md

 ## Current state of the software

 Currently the Front- and Backend are prototyped.
-The initial release date is early 2020.
+The initial release date is in early 2020.

 ## How to build the project